davidrmiller/biosim4/README.md

 ### Plans
 - draw challenge criterias
 - expand UI functionality to controll simulation
-- implement recording of simulation, add ability to play it with time scipping, ability to go back (etc.)
+- implement recording of simulation, add ability to play it with time skipping, ability to go back (etc.)
 - hopefuly add more behaviour, events, resources to simulation

 ## What is this?